Kirom/PvP-Profile/README.md

 ### Basic Usage

 1. **Right-click on any player** (target, party member, guild member, friend, LFG entry, etc.)
-2. Look for individual website buttons in the context menu (e.g., "Check-PvP", "Drustvar", "Seramate")
+2. Look for the "PvP Profile" section in the context menu
-3. **Click the desired option** to open a dialog with the profile link or name-realm
+3. **Click individual website buttons** (e.g., "Check-PvP", "Drustvar", "Seramate") for direct URLs or "Name-Realm" for manual searching
 4. **Press Ctrl+C** to copy to your clipboard
 5. **Use the copied content** in your browser or for searching